redkite-labs/RedKiteCms/src/RedKiteLabs/ThemeEngineBundle/README.md

 To build your own theme you may read the tutorial (http://alphalemon.com/en/add-a-custom-theme-to-alphalemon-cms)[add a custom theme to alphalemon cms]

 ## Additional themes
-Get additional themes from http://alphalemon.com.
-This feature will be available in few days.
+You can get additional themes visiting the (themes section)[http://www.alphalemon.com/alphalemon-themes] on alphalemon website.

 ### Info and help
 To get extra information or help you may write an email to info [at] alphalemon [DoT] com